Cycling at the 2022 Commonwealth Games

-Cycling at the 2022 Commonwealth Games was held between 29 July and 7 August 2022 at four different venues.
+Cycling at the 2022 Commonwealth Games was the 21st appearance of Cycling at the Commonwealth Games.
+The cycling competition at the 2022 Commonwealth Games was held between 29 July and 7 August 2022 at four different venues.
 There were 26 events altogether in cycling, making the sport third-highest in terms of number of medals available.
 There were 20 events in track cycling (including four for para-cycling), two in mountain biking, two in road time trials and two in road racing.

 Schedule

 The competition schedule was as follows: